leap-stc/ClimSim/README.md

 Input files are labeled ```E3SM-MMF.mli.YYYY-MM-DD-SSSSS.nc```, where ```YYYY-MM-DD-SSS``` corresponds to the simulation year (```YYYY```), month (``MM``), day of the month (``DD``), and seconds of the day (```SSSSS```), with timesteps being spaced 1,200 seconds (20 minutes) apart.
 Target files are labeled the same way, except ```mli``` is replaced by ```mlo```.
 Scalar variables vary in time and "horizontal" grid ("ncol"), while vertically-resolved variables vary additionally in vertical space ("lev").
 For vertically-resolved variables, lower indices of "lev" corresponds to higher levels in the atmosphere.
 This is because pressure decreases monotonically with altitude.

-The full list of variables can be found in Supplementary Information Table 1.
+The full list of variables can be found in [Supplementary Information](https://arxiv.org/pdf/2306.08754.pdf), Table 1.

 There is also a quickstart dataset that contains subsampled and prenormalized data.
 This data was used for training, validation, and metrics for the ClimSim paper and can be reproduced using the ```preprocessing/create_npy_data_splits.ipynb``` notebook.
 - [Quickstart dataset](https://huggingface.co/datasets/LEAP/subsampled_low_res)